ConTTudOweb/ConTTudOwebProject/README.md

 ## How to develop?

 1. Clone the repository;
-2. Create a virtualenv with Python 3.6;
+2. Create a pipenv with Python 3;
-3. Activate virtualenv;
+3. Activate pipenv;
 4. Install the dependencies;
 5. Configure the instance with .env;
 6. Run the tests;